 At one point, our map told us that there were wild horses and, like magic: there they were!
 Also: no one else was there!
 No cars.
 No one.
 We pulled over to the side of the road and took photos in the middle of the highway.
 Then Jackson thought we just HAD to take our clothes off and pose naked in the middle of the highway because that’s just what we do.
 So we did.
 (No pictures here, sorry!).

 Just before entering the town the sand really starts to pile up and we were driving through a foreign planet.
 The visibility dropped and we were in a snowy world of rock granules.
 It was unlike anything we’d ever seen before.

 Luderitz itself was pretty meh.
 Some really nice colorful buildings and a lot of churches, but not much more to recommend itself.
 We opted to stay in an AirBnB rather than in a campsite because, like that proprietor had said: it was windy!

-After checking in, the woman helping us made the passive comment that “the wind is our rain here!”
+After checking in, the woman helping us made the passive comment: “the wind is our rain here!”
 I think she’s right.
 Her colleague, a young, skinny man with an eager smile, added “Sometimes it gets so windy that you can’t open the door of your car!”
 We got a dose of that the first night when we walked to dinner (it’s pretty safe here, an easy place to walk around).
 The wind was really really whipping and we had to walk with our sunglasses on because the sand kept getting in our eyes.